onco-help/freefeed-server/README.md

 3. Create config `config/local.json` with some random secret string: `{   "secret": "myverysecretstring"  }`.

-4. Now you are ready to run the FreeFeed server:
+4. Now you are ready to run the OncoHelp server:

 ```
 yarn start